top of page

 About Estella González

-Estella González is the author of the award-winning short story collection, Chola Salvation, published by Arte Público Press in April 2021 and novel, Huizache Women, published October 31, 2023.
+Estella González is the author of the award-winning books: Chola Salvation (Arte Público Press 2021) and Huizache Women (Arte Público Press 2023).

-Estella's writing has garnered numerous distinctions and awards including Cornell University's Philip Freund Prize in Creative Writing, a Pushcart Prize “Special Mention” and a “Reading Notable” for The Best American Non-Required Reading.
-At the annual International Latino Book Awards, she received a Rising Star award for Chola Salvation, which won gold medals for Best First Book and Best Short Story Collection.
-Additionally, Chola was a finalist for the New Mexico - Arizona Book Award.
-Her novel, Huizache Women, was named a finalist for the Texas Institute of Letters' Jesse H. Jones Award for Best Book of Fiction.
-Her short story manuscripts were also named finalists for the Louise Meriwether First Book Prize and the James D. Houston Award for Western Literature.
+Her stories have garnered various awards and distinctions including Cornell University's Philip Freund Prize in Creative Writing, gold medals for International Latino Book Awards, a Pushcart Prize “Special Mention” and a “Reading Notable” for The Best American Non-Required Reading.
+Her novel, Huizache Women, won a New Mexico-Arizona Book Award and was selected by the Texas Institute of Letters as a finalist for the James H. Jones Best Book of Fiction.
+Her short story manuscripts have also been finalists for the Louise Meriwether First Book Prize and the James D. Houston Award for Western Literature.

-Estella González is a first-gen Chicana born and raised in East Los Angeles which inspires her writing.
+Estella is a first-gen Chicana born and raised in East Los Angeles.
 She received her B.A. in English from Northwestern University and her MFA in fiction from Cornell University.
 She lives in Tucson with her husband and two cats.

 bottom of page